sjanel/coincenter/README.md

 So, choosing a relative price of `1`: `--trade-price 1` is equivalent as the `maker` trade price strategy, and choosing a relative price of `-1` is equivalent to the `nibble` strategy.

 The relative price is, contrary to the **absolute** (fixed) price above, compatible with multi-trade.
-Also, it is continuously updated over time depending on the `--trade-updateprice` option.
+Also, it is continuously updated over time depending on the `--trade-update-price` option.

 Here is a visual example, considering an order book of market A-B: